e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

 To be more specific, let's write some code to be tested.
 One quite common shortsight of many tutorials, how-tos and manuals is to pick a very simple use case to avoid unnecessary complexity and focus attention on the topic itself.
-However, it is than quite challenging to translate it to a more complex situations of real life.
+However, it is than quite challenging to translate it to a more  real life complex situations.
 So, I'll use not one, but three examples:

 1. A function without any side-effects (aka pure function)